linhdo1308/Credit-Risk-Predictive-Model/README.md

 # Home-Credit-Risk-Kaggle

+This is a project from a featured prediction competition hosted by Home Credit on [Kaggle]([url](https://www.kaggle.com/competitions/home-credit-default-risk/overview)).

 ## 1. Business Problem

 Home Credit focuses on delivering greater access to financial services through financial inclusion efforts across markets, including the unbanked.
 With insufficient or non-existent credit history, it is hard for them to receive loans from financial institutions.
 However, in order to guarantee a positive and safe borrowing experience, Home Credit needs to predict their ability of loan repayments with data.